 The Private Access List

-What Changed in 2026.
+What changed in 2026.

-Two material developments this year reshaped how Compass Private Exclusives are distributed.
+Several material developments this year reshaped how Compass Private Exclusives are distributed.

 The underlying point: the off-market layer of residential real estate isn't shrinking.
 It's becoming better-distributed, more institutionalized, and more accessible — while still functioning as a deliberate first phase that sellers can use to test and refine before any public exposure.

-How This Works in Los Angeles, Specifically.
+How this works in Los Angeles, specifically.

 Los Angeles is one of the deepest off-market markets in the country, especially at the top of the price band.
 Beverly Hills, Bel Air, Holmby Hills, Brentwood Country Estates, Mandeville Canyon, Carbon Beach, and Point Dume see a meaningful share of their transactions move privately — often before any photography is shot.
 Architecturally significant homes (Schindler, Neutra, Lautner, Buff & Hensman, contemporary work by named architects) trade off-market at disproportionate rates because the buyer pool is specific and the sellers value discretion.

+For a buyer in LA, that means an enormous amount of relevant inventory isn't visible from any consumer real estate app.
 For a seller, it means the launch strategy has more dimensions than "list on Zillow Friday."
 A Compass Private Exclusive first phase — followed by Coming Soon and then a polished public launch — produces measurably different outcomes than a single-phase MLS push, especially for distinctive or higher-priced homes where the right buyer matters more than the largest audience.

 At AMRE Real Estate Group, we work both sides of this layer every week.
 For buyers, we curate the Private Exclusive feed against specific criteria and surface the homes worth seeing.
 For sellers, we structure the three-phase launch — with Compass Concierge pre-sale financing where useful — to get the price the home deserves without burning down the listing in public.